liang4793/CameraBrake/README.md

 `Toaster (Switch)` Switch on to notify when camera is on.

 ## Realization
-A service called `FrameServer`(Windows) controls whether the camera is turned on or off.
+A (Windows) service called `FrameServer` controls whether the camera is turned on or off.
 **Emergency-Brakes** use `win32serviceutil` to check whether the camera is on and turn off the camera by stopping `FrameServer` service.